 - Cessnock Library - 29.52 kw

 Streetlighting accounts for 51% of Council’s total electricity consumption.
-Our Streetlighting Replacement Program, saw over 2,000 old inefficient streetlights replaced with LED lights on residential roads.
+The Streetlighting Replacement Program, saw over 2,000 old inefficient streetlights replaced with LED lights on residential roads.

-Over the last two years we've decreased electricity usage by 23%.
+Over the last three years we've decreased electricity usage by 23%.
 This drop in consumption includes the continual growth in additional streetlights for new subdivisions.

 Waste management and resource recovery